The First Day in London

 Kyoto Garden

-After going back down the hill, I crossed the road and went into narrow Holland Walk to Holland Park.
-Kyoto Garden in Holland Park was not large but a beautiful Japanese garden.
-I sat on a bench and took off my shoes and rested for a while.
-I've already been tired from walking.
-Many tourists were visiting.
-I thought there were many French tourists in the garden.
-"This is exactly an authentic Japanese garden."
-I felt like saying so proudly.
+After walking back down the hill, I crossed the road and entered the narrow Holland Walk, which led me to Holland Park.
+Kyoto Garden there was small but beautifully designed—a true Japanese garden.
+I sat on a bench, took off my shoes, and rested for a while.
+I was already tired from all the walking.
+Many tourists were visiting, and I felt there were especially many French visitors.
+I felt a quiet pride: “This really is an authentic Japanese garden.”

 Hyde Park